laminas/tutorials/doc/book/in-depth-guide/first-module.md

 Zend\View\Renderer\PhpRenderer::render: Unable to render template "blog/list/index"; resolver could not resolve to a file
 ```

-Now the application tells you that a view template-file can not be rendered,
+Now the application tells you that a view template-file cannot be rendered,
 which is to be expected as we've not created it yet.
 The application is
 expecting it to be at `module/Blog/view/blog/list/index.phtml`.
 Create this
 file and add some dummy content to it: